 Medical claims for ARHOME beneficiaries are processed in different systems, depending on whether the beneficiary is in a QHP or in traditional fee for service Medicaid.
-FFS Medicaid claims are paid from the Medicaid MMIS billing system, while the individual QHPs process medical claims for ARHOME beneficiaries through their own systems.
-The chart below shows expenditures for ARHOME beneficiaries enrolled in traditional fee for service Medicaid (medically frail and individuals awaiting QHP enrollment) for the first three quarters of CY 2023.
+FFS Medicaid claims are paid from the Medicaid MMIS billing system (Interchange), while the individual QHPs process medical claims for ARHOME beneficiaries through their own systems.
+The chart below shows expenditures for ARHOME beneficiaries enrolled in traditional fee for service Medicaid (medically frail and individuals awaiting QHP enrollment) for CY 2023.

 The QHPs are required to provide DHS quarterly data on the claims they pay on behalf of ARHOME beneficiaries.
-The following chart shows the claims that QHPs reported paying for ARHOME beneficiaries during the first three quarters of CY 2023.
+The following chart shows the claims that QHPs reported paying for ARHOME beneficiaries during CY 2023.